BY571/GARNE-Genetic-Algorithm-with-Recurrent-Network-and-Novelty-Exploration/README.md

 `-network`   : "Network type, feed forward (ff), convolutional neural network (cnn) or long-short-term-memory (lstm).
 Default is ff"

 `-std`  : "Noise that is added to the networks weight as mutation.
-Default is 3 (Damper specific. usually around 0.01-0.001)"
+Default is 0.1"

 `-novelty`   :"Adds novelty to the algorithm.
 Default is: False.
 If choosen, be aware to adapt K_NEIGHBORS value and the behavior characterization (bc in GA_Addon/base.py) depending on the task/environment!"